 - 10. States are encouraged to become party to the Convention.
 Model instruments for ratification/acceptance and accession are included as Annex 1.
 The original signed version should be sent to the Director-General of UNESCO. - 11.
-The list of States Parties to the Convention is available at the following Web address: http://whc.unesco.org/en/statesparties - 12.
-States Parties to the Convention are encouraged to ensure the participation of a wide variety of stakeholders, including site managers, local and regional governments, local communities, non-governmental organizations (NGOs) and other interested parties and partners in the identification, nomination and protection of World Heritage properties. - 13.
-States Parties to the Convention should provide the Secretariat with the names and addresses of the governmental organization(s) primarily responsible as national focal point(s) for the implementation of the Convention, so that copies of all official correspondence and documents can be sent by the Secretariat to these national focal points as appropriate.
-A list of these addresses is available at the following Web address: http://whc.unesco.org/en/statespartiesfocalpoints - 14.
-States Parties are encouraged to bring together their cultural and natural heritage experts at regular intervals to discuss the implementation of the Convention.
-States Parties may wish to involve representatives of the Advisory Bodies and other experts as appropriate.
+The list of States Parties to the Convention is available at: https://whc.unesco.org/en/statesparties - 12.
+States Parties to the Convention are encouraged to adopt a human-rights based approach, and ensure gender-balanced participation of a wide variety of stakeholders and rights-holders, including site managers, local and regional governments, local communities, indigenous peoples, non-governmental organizations (NGOs) and other interested parties and partners in the identification, nomination, management and protection processes of World Heritage properties.

+13. States Parties to the Convention should provide the Secretariat with the names and contact details of the governmental organization(s) primarily responsible as national focal point(s) for the implementation of the Convention, so that copies of all official correspondence and documents can be sent by the Secretariat to these national focal points as appropriate.

+14. States Parties are encouraged to bring together their cultural and natural heritage experts at regular intervals to discuss the implementation of the Convention.
+States Parties may wish to involve representatives of the Advisory Bodies and other experts and partners as appropriate.